wapringle/card-ranker/README.md

 I have added a few highlights to show when a card is selected or over a slot.
 I have also played around with the z-index as the cards had a nasty habit of dragging under other cards or slots.

+Click on a card to rotate the card to show the reverse.

 The script drag2.js is a slightly patched version of the one I lifted from David Flanagan's (well thumbed) "Javascipt The Definitive Guide", a must for any javascript hackers.
+I have also used Flanagan's script animateCSS.js